-A judge may also decide neither spouse will get spousal support.
+A judge may also decide that neither spouse will get spousal support.
 In a final ruling, neither of the divorcing partners may return to court later to request spousal support.

-Firstly, spousal support is not the same thing as child support.
+First, spousal support is not the same thing as child support.
 Child support is when one parent, generally the one with the higher income, pays a monthly amount to the divorced parent who has primary child custody to help provide financially for the child.

 Couples sometimes mistakenly believe the purpose of alimony is to create equal financial means for both parties.
 In truth, spousal support ensures that both individuals can support themselves financially.